BabylonJS/Documentation/content/resources/Exporter/Maya.md

 ![export MEL](/img/exporters/Maya/12_script_to_babylon.jpg)

-You can find an exemple script in the [Maya\MELScripts](https://github.com/BabylonJS/Exporters/tree/master/Maya/MELScripts) folder of the exporter.
+You can find an example script in the [Maya\MELScripts](https://github.com/BabylonJS/Exporters/tree/master/Maya/MELScripts) folder of the exporter.

 # Using the exporter